pagerange/metaparsedown/README.md

 ## MetaParsedown

-MetaParsedown extends **erusev/parsedown**, a very nice markdown parser, by adding the ability to have metadata in markdown files.
+MetaParsedown extends **erusev/parsedown**, a very nice markdown parser, by adding the ability to have metadata in markdown files in the form of valid yaml.
+MetaParsedown uses the Symfony Yaml component to parse and extract the metadata.
 I created this because we were creating a markdown document management system and needed a way to add metadata to each file.
 The other option was a separate metadata file for each markdown file, which is fine, but seemed cumborsome for those creating the documents.
 This way seemed easier and is pretty simple to use.

-MetaParsedown retains all the functionality of **erusev/parsedown**, but adds one method:
+MetaParsedown retains all the functionality of **erusev/parsedown**, but adds two methods:

 * **meta($markdown)** -- returns an array of the key/value metadata tags in the markdown

+* **stripMeta($markdown)** returns bare markdown with yaml frontmatter stripped out

 Parsedown's original **text($markdown)** method continues to return HTML, without the metadata tags